 Winter is about the path of progressive endarkenment, the type of wisdom that we are only going to acquire when we are willing to welcome the nuance, the shadows and the darkness.
 We need to sit there as it gets darker—and listen, and say “I have no idea.
 I have no idea.
 I have no idea.”

 I’m going to do a transmission of light resisting darkness that starts, “I don’t know, I don’t know, I don’t know, but I’m trying very hard to know.
 I’m googling everything I can think of.
 I’m trying to know; I’m treading water, treading water, treading water.
 I’m trying to keep my head above the waters.
 I’m trying to know.”

 Take a deep breath, do not be afraid of the gathering shadows, and enter the Path of Endarkenment: I don’t know.
 It’s been five whole seconds, and I still don’t know.
 Another deep breath.
 Now it’s been 15 or 20 seconds, and I still don’t know.
 Can I actually get to an entire 10 minutes without becoming frantic?
 Without fighting to get out of the dark as fast as possible?
 You probably can’t unless you’ve been practicing.

 The Path of Endarkenment is a practice.
 How much can I face my fear of the dark, my fear of the mystery, my fear of not knowing, right now?
 Enough to let the bubbles come out of the inner soda, and settle.

 This is where, once it’s very dark and very silent, we start to hear the ancestors’ whispers in our bones.

-To learn more about differentiating healthy darkness and light, join Thea at her upcoming Pre-Solstice Water Retreat on December 12, 2021.
+To learn more about differentiating healthy darkness and light, join Thea at an upcoming workshop.

 To join the discussion, find us on my Perennial Medicine discussion listserv (all are welcome).